-You must decide if you are in personal danger (you have been or you think you are about to be: hit, screamed at, grabbed or shoved).
+You must decide if you are in personal danger (you have been or you think you are about to be: hit, screamed at, grabbed, or shoved).
 If you or other children are in danger:

 - 1. Leave your post IMMEDIATELY, taking all children with you, and go to the nearest safe place:

 - Store

 - Gas station

 - Block Parent house

 - School

-- 2. Contact your patrol supervisor or principal IMMEDIATELY for him/her to telephone for police (phone the school from the store, house, etc.).
+- 2. Contact your patrol supervisor or principal IMMEDIATELY for them to telephone for police (phone the school from the store, house, etc.).

-- 3. With a suspicious vehicle, ONLY IF you or other children are not in any danger, record the licence number (in full), make and colour of vehicle, description of driver.
+- 3. With a suspicious vehicle, ONLY IF you or other children are not in any danger, record the licence number (in full), the make and colour of the vehicle, and a description of the driver.

-Careless Drivers
+Inattentive Drivers

-Cars, trucks, vans and motorcycles may be driven through the intersection while a patrol is passing children.
+Cars, trucks, vans, and motorcycles may be driven through the intersection while a patrol is passing children.